njcalderone/app_django_boilerplate/README.md

 ###  Save Running Keycloak Config

-"do not use the import export feature in the keycloak gui" (It doesn't work for your purposes)
+"Do not use the import export feature in the keycloak gui" (It doesn't work for your purposes)

-"use the below commands modify the <tags> with your specific info"
+"Use the below commands modify the <tags> with your specific info"

 Use "docker ps" command to display containers and there ids then use the below commands: